This Woman's Work

 "This Woman's Work" is a song written and performed by English singer-songwriter Kate Bush.
 It was initially featured on the soundtrack of the American film She's Having a Baby (1988).
-The song was released as the second single from her album The Sensual World in 1989 and peaked at No. 25 on the UK Singles Chart.
+The song was released in November 1989, by EMI Records, as the second single from her sixth album, The Sensual World (1989), and peaked at No. 25 on the UK Singles Chart.

 Background

 "This Woman's Work" is about being forced to confront an unexpected and frightening crisis during childbirth.
 Written for the film She's Having a Baby, director John Hughes used the song during the film's dramatic climax when Jake (Kevin Bacon) learns that the lives of his wife, Kristy (Elizabeth McGovern), and their unborn child are in danger.
 As the song plays, a montage sequence of flashbacks shows the couple in happier times, intercut with shots of him waiting for news of Kristy and their baby's condition.
 Bush wrote the song specifically for the sequence, writing from a man's (Jake's) viewpoint and matching the words to the visuals which had already been filmed.

 Tarquin Gotch, who was music supervisor of She's Having a Baby, says that the temp track for the scene was This Mortal Coil's cover of "Song to the Siren" by Tim Buckley, but they were unable to obtain the rights to use the song.

 The version of the song featured on The Sensual World was re-edited and re-recorded from the original version featured on the film's soundtrack.
 The version released as a single was listed as "Single Mix".

 "This Woman's Work" is one of several songs that were re-recorded on her 2011 album Director's Cut.
-The new version features a spare performance of Bush singing and playing piano.
+The new version features a sparse performance of Bush singing and playing piano.